the-real-i9/Backend-Topics-Study/Learn/Databases/Tools/Postgres.md

 WHERE colunm_name -> 'objVal' ->> 'textVal' = 'someText'
 ```

-Basically, you can use it anywhere you can have an attribute.
+Basically, you can use it anywhere a column name or attribute is required.

 > Apply aggregate functions

-We can apply aggregate functions to JSON data.
-But note that you have to apply it to number strings in text format casted to integer e.g.
+We can apply aggregate functions to JSON data, only that the data has to be a numeric taxt that can `CAST` to `INTEGER` e.g.
 ```sql
 MAX (CAST (->> 'num_column' AS INTEGER))
 ```

 > JSON functions

-There are **JSON functions**, you can call on your json data.
-The arguments can be the whole json data (`jsonColumn`) or an inner value accessed with `column -> objVal` or `column ->> textVal`
+There are **JSON functions** you can call on your json data.
+The arguments can be the whole json data (`jsonColumn`) or nested datas accessed with `column -> objVal` or `column ->> textVal`
 ```sql
 -- expand the outer-most object referenced into key-value pairs json_each(jsonColumn),